maty0609/blog/_posts/2025-08-04-building-ai-lab.md

 This is my private project so my budget will be limited.
 This is a good thing.
 I like limitations and constraints because they really push you to think, evaluate and assess things.
 I need to find the right balance between the performance I need and the final cost.

+I wanted to write this post mainly to give me a structure for selecting right GPU and maybe it will help to other people who are going through the same process.

 ## My Home Lab mission statement

 Let's start to define what do I want to get out of this?